17.3K Views 1 year ago

 5. Avocado

-These are just 5 secrets to good skin passed on from ancient civilizations to present day that still work.
-A ancient beauty secret for good skin that doesn’t?
+These are just 5 secrets to good skin passed on from ancient civilizations to the present day that still work.
+An ancient beauty secret for good skin that doesn’t?
 Crocodile Dung.
 Yes, the beautiful and powerful Cleopatra was said to have crocodile dung and donkey’s milk facial treatments during her time.
 Crocodile Dung facial, anyone?